teambit/docs/docs/workspace/04-workspace-json.md

 ### `@teambit/variants`

-Bit lets you keep a parallel set of configurations according to the components' location in the workspace directory tree.
-Variants used to build the entire monorepo with an alternate set of dependencies and configurations.
+Bit lets you keep a parallel set of configurations and overrides according to the components' location in the workspace directory tree.
+This way you can, for instance, set a specific react environment for components under a "react" directory (or whatever directory name you choose), and a separate node environment for components under a "node directory.
 You can read more about defining and using `variants` to design a workspace for your requirements [here](/docs/workspace/variants).

 See the full APIs and configuration for `@teambit/variants` [here](TODO).